Federal Deposit Insurance Corporation (FDIC)-insured commercial

 status) declined.
 Moreover, the percentage of non-current loans and

-leases also reached the lowest level in more than three years,
+leases reached the lowest level in 4 years.

-This marked the fourth quarterly increase of loans in the last five
+This marked the 6th quarterly increase in loans in the last 7

 quarters.
 Total deposits also continued to rise and were recorded

-Moreover, assessment revenue and lower expectation of bank failures
+Moreover, assessment revenues and lower expectation of losses

-also continued to impel growth in the fund balance.
-During the
+related to bank failures continued to impel growth in the fund

-During the second quarter of 2012, 15 insured institutions failed,
+During the fourth quarter of 2012, 8 insured institutions failed,

 marking the smallest number of failures in a quarter since the

-fourth quarter of 2008, when it recorded 12 failures.
-Moreover, to
+second quarter of 2008, when it had recorded 2 failures.
+Moreover,

-the 12th straight quarter of consolidated profit from FDIC-insured
+institutions, the 14th straight quarter of consolidated profit from

-recovery, the industry still remains on shaky ground.
+of an economic recovery, the industry still remains on shaky

-The sector presents a similar picture to that of 2011, with
+The sector presents a slightly improved picture as compared with

-nagging issues like depressed home prices along with still-high
+2011, with nagging issues like depressed home prices along with

-loan defaults and unemployment levels troubling such institutions.
+loan defaults and unemployment levels subsidizing.
+Further, the

-The lingering economic uncertainty and its effects also weigh on
+lingering economic uncertainty and its effects weigh on many banks.

-many banks.
-The need to absorb bad loans offered during the credit
+The need to absorb bad loans offered during the credit explosion

 Banks are actively responding to every legal and regulatory

 pressure.
-In fact, this promptness has positioned the banks well to
+In fact, this efficiency has positioned the banks well to

 However, it would be unfair to say that there has been no